 What is not in dispute is that his parents were Gwilym Gam, a descendant of Llywarch ab Brân, one of the fifteen tribes of North Wales, and Ardudful, sister of Llywelyn ap Gwilym Vychan of Emlyn.
 He took to studies in Italy and by the age of fifteen, he had returned to Wales where his satirical whit became famous.

 He fell in love with Laura for whom he wrote 147 poems.
 In his lifetime, he is known to have written 262 poems which were collected and published in 1789.
 "Other poems by him have since been discovered among the manuscript collections of Welsh poetry in the Mostyn library.
 The British Museum possesses many manuscript copies of his poems. "

 At about the same time or perhaps earlier, John ap-Gwilym was Chancellor of St. David's in 1351.
 The name was also a forenames in East Cheshire.
 Gwilliam ap Griffith was listed as holding lands there in 1450.

 This web page shows only a small excerpt of our Guilliams research.
-Another 74 words (5 lines of text) covering the year 1351 is included under the topic Early Guilliams History in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Guilliams History in all our PDF Extended History products and printed products wherever possible.

-joined the general migration to North America in search of land, work, and freedom.
+In the late 19th and early 20th centuries, many people from Wales joined the general migration to North America in search of land, work, and freedom.
 These immigrants greatly contributed to the rapid development of the new nations of Canada and the United States.
 They also added a rich and lasting cultural heritage to their newly adopted societies.
 Investigation of immigration and passenger lists has revealed a number of people bearing the name Guilliams: